julienherrero/awesome-list/README.md

 - [Aditya94A/Morphing-Material-Dialogs](https://github.com/Aditya94A/Morphing-Material-Dialogs) - Material dialog :heart: morphing animation.
 An android kotlin UI library for building beautiful animations for converting a floating action button into a material dialog.
 - [AfigAliyev/Cinemax](https://github.com/AfigAliyev/Cinemax) - Cinemax is a Movies & TV Shows application for Android.
 - [AlexZhukovich/IntroToAndroidUITesting](https://github.com/AlexZhukovich/IntroToAndroidUITesting) -
+- [Alfio010/notification-listener-android](https://github.com/Alfio010/notification-listener-android) - This app saves your Android device`s notifications and allows you not to miss notifications that are accidentally deleted or that are deleted by the apps themselves.
+Feel free to recommend new features.
 - [AlinaStepanova/SeaBattle](https://github.com/AlinaStepanova/SeaBattle) - A simple, tiny (&lt; 1 MB size) Sea Battle 2D-game.
 Custom Views, Canvas.
 Kotlin, Coroutines, CI with Github Actions, units tests.
 - [AmrDeveloper/EasyAdapter](https://github.com/AmrDeveloper/EasyAdapter) - Android Annotation Processing Library to generate your adapters only with Annotations on your model, support working with Kapt and KSP Processors
 - [AmrDeveloper/LinkHub](https://github.com/AmrDeveloper/LinkHub) - LinkHub is a simple and effective link management application that can help you to easily manage your app with no ads!